Globular Clusters Formed within Dark Halos I: present-day abundance, distribution and kinematics: Introduction

 Despite their relevance to star formation, galaxy evolution and cosmology, there is no clear consensus on the formation of GCs.
 This stems in part from the large spread in observed GCs properties, likely suggesting that there is more than one formation mechanism in play.
 For instance, the metal rich population of GCs is believed to be formed mostly in-situ from the inter-stellar-medium (ISM) of galaxies, with an efficiency higher in disks that are more gas rich, highly pressurised and turbulent \citep{Kruijssen2015}, conditions that are more prevalent at high redshift, and would naturally explain the old ages inferred for GCs.
 This scenario is also supported by observations of nearby interacting galaxies that exhibit distinctive knots of young stellar associations that could be hypothesised to survive as self-bound GCs today, as well as studies of young stellar clusters in the MW and star forming galaxies \citep{Goddard2010,Bastian2013,Adamo2015}.
 In this fashion, metal rich GCs are born out of the ISM in galaxies that are later re-distributed into a more extended ``halo'' like configuration due to dynamical processes such as scattering by molecular clouds, mergers and galaxy interactions \citep{Kravtsov_2005, Prieto_2008}.

 On the other hand, older and more metal poor GCs are consistent with being accreted from smaller galaxy satellites \citep{vdBergh_2000} as part of the cosmological assembly of halos.
 For instance, in the Milky Way (MW) several GCs have been associated to known stellar streams and dwarf galaxies \citep{Cohen_2004,Law_2010}.
 Coherent rotation (which could be a an indicator of coherent infall) has also been observed for M31 \citep{Veljanoski_2014}, a situation that has also been found in simulations \citep{Veljanoski_2016}.
 Another plausible formation mechanism for GCs has been recently proposed by \citet{Naoz2014} where non-negligible streaming velocities between the gas and the dark matter at high redshifts might cause the baryonic collapse of GC-mass objects outside the virial radius of the dark matter halos.
 In a final alternative, metal poor GCs could represent the end product of galaxy formation on low mass dark matter halos \citep{Peebles_1984}.
-This scenario proposes that GCs form before reionization {\it at the centres of their own dark matter halos}, in a similar fashion than dwarf galaxies do, but extending the host halo mass regime towards lower virial masses.
+This scenario proposes that GCs form before reionization {\it at the centres of their own dark matter halos}, in a similar fashion to dwarf galaxies do, but extending the host halo mass regime towards lower virial masses, and to baryonic objects where DM halos have not been detected.
 Interestingly, high resolution hydrodynamical simulations of first galaxies are starting to support the formation of very compact stellar systems within early collapsed halos that are structurally similar to the population of GCs \citep{Kimm_2016,Ricotti2016}.

 The idea of GCs inhabiting their own dark halos has been explored in the past with some attractive conclusions.
 Three shall be highlighted: radial distribution of GCs, the scaling between GCs content and virial mass of the halo and, most importantly, the fact that GCs will then be predicted to contain large fractions of dark matter.
 We discuss each of them individually below.